bloominstituteoftechnology/node-testing1-project/README.md

 #### Hot Tips

 - You will need to brush up on your JavaScript and use the Jest documentation to solve this challenge.
+- Do not install Jest, as it's already installed.
 - Do not alter your `package.json` file except to install extra libraries or add extra scripts.
+Do not update existing dependencies.
 - In your solution, it is essential that you follow best practices and produce clean and professional results.
 - Schedule time to review, refine, and assess your work.
 - Perform basic professional polishing including spell-checking and grammar-checking on your work.